 If you are interested in joining an affinity group, please contact Lauren Matsumoto or the specified Point of Contact for the specific group in which you are interested.

 Click on the tabs for a full description of the groups.
-Please note the words Engagement, Resource and In Development indicate the level of activity for the affinity group in question.
+Please note the words Active, Resource Group and In Development indicate the level of activity for the affinity group in question.

 Current Affinity Groups: